Kotlin/api-guidelines/docs/topics/jvm-api-guidelines-backward-compatibility.md

 )
 ```

-For example, over some time, you understand that users should go through an activation procedure, so you want to add
+For example, over time, you understand that users should go through an activation procedure, so you want to add
 a new field, "active" with a default value equal to "true".
 This new field should allow the existing code to work
 mostly without changes.